 The West Nile Virus (WNV) infects certain wild birds.
 When WNV infected mosquitoes bite a bird, the bird serves as a host for the virus.
 More mosquitoes become infected when they feed on infected birds.
 Infected mosquitoes can transmit WNV to humans.

-In previous years, WNV has been indentified throughout Knoxville/Knox County.
+In previous years, WNV has been indentified throughout Knox County.
 That's why Knox County Health Department monitors dead crows and blue jays as a means for early detection of the virus in an area.
-Residents who find a freshly dead crow or blue jay on their property can call the Knox County Health Department at 865-215-5200 to report the dead bird.
+Residents who find a recently deceased crow or blue jay on their property can call the Knox County Health Department at 865-215-5200 to report the dead bird.
 Callers will be asked a series of questions to help determine if the bird is acceptable for testing.

 Make sure the dead bird fits these criteria: